co-cart/co-cart/readme.txt

 == Description ==

-### Supercharge your WooCommerce store by going headless
+### Speed up your WooCommerce store by going headless

 **Is your store slow?
 Looking to decouple away from WordPress?** With [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink)'s customizable REST API for WooCommerce, you can make your store headless in days, not months, **using the frameworks and tools you love**.
 Unlock your stores potential for an extraordinary online shopping experience.